why merino wool?

 The Story of our Merino Wool

 Merino wool is a natural renewable fiber.
-Rest assured, your child is living harmoniously with, not off, the environment.
-Our ZQ Merino comes from happy sheep roaming freely in mountainous New Zealand and Australian meadows.
+When you choose merino wool, your child is living in harmony with nature’s cycles.
+Our ZQ Merino comes from pasture-based sheep roaming freely in mountainous New Zealand and Australian meadows.